Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast & Dinner

-Day 9: Okavango Delta – Botswana
+Day 9: Maun to Okavango Delta – Botswana

 Following rough dirt roads, we drive to the Okavango Delta in 4x4 vehicles, crossing the Buffalo Fence built to keep cattle out of the delta.
-Reaching the watery channels of the delta we meet up with local guides, climb into mekoros (dugout canoes) and continue our journey on water.
-The locals pole us through the water in the traditional style mekoros, standing in the back like gondoliers.
+Reaching the watery channels of the delta, we meet up with local guides, climb into mekoros (dugout canoes) and continue our journey on water.
+The locals pole us through the water in the traditional style mokoros, standing in the back like gondoliers.
 Sit back and take in the scenery as we move slowly into the peaceful delta habitat - seeing the birds, insects and other creatures in the unspoilt bush around us.

 The Okavango Delta is the largest inland delta in the world - a truly wild and unique ecosystem that is about 1.6 million hectares in size.
 At camp, we have lunch and settle in before exploring the wetland area on foot.
-We take a walk on one of the secluded islands of the delta moving from the reed-lined banks into the bush to discover the small miracles of nature and possibly encounter large mammals too.
+We take a walk on one of the secluded islands of the delta, moving from the reed-lined banks into the bush to discover the small miracles of nature and possibly encounter large mammals too.

 This evening we have dinner and sit around the campfire, chatting and listening to traditional Tswana songs performed by our guides.
 Fall asleep to the sounds of animals calling in the night, after an unforgettable day in the magical delta.